 - Assist with transition into the second semester

 Your class schedule will be sent to your CSUN email and will show in your MyNorthridge Portal.
 Go to the CSUN home page to login to each account.

 You should check your CSUN email and "MY Checklist" portion of your portal frequently.

 Slide 8: Within your portal under "My Checklist" you will find your holds.
-Some holds must be removed your first semester while others do not.

 Title 9 hold: All CSUN staff and students are required to complete "Not Anymore" an online, video- based, violence prevention program.
 You will have a registration hold placed on your account until the "Not Anymore" (Title 9) course is complete.

 International Advisement hold: Since an advisor will enroll you for the first semester, in-person advisement is not mandatory and students are NOT required to get this hold removed.
 This hold will be removed when it is time for you to register for your second semester.

 Foreign hold: The foreign hold is placed by IESC for proof of health insurance.
 Having health insurance is a requirement for all international students studying in the U.S. For more information about the health insurance option offered by CSUN, visit International Health Insurance Requirement.

 All new F-1 undergraduate international students will be enrolled by an advisor for their first semester.

 International students do not need to register/ enroll themselves, however they must complete the following Pre-Enrollment Steps.